zero-src/technical_content/.languages/cpp/ReadMe.md

 #define ARRAYSIZEM(a) (sizeof(a) / sizeof(a[0]))
 ```

-> Also you length can be found by function
+> Also array length can be found by function
 ```cpp
 template <typename T, size_t N>
 size_t ARRAYSIZET(T (&a)[N])